rschristopher/Lex/docs/universal-system.md

 An `hD` weapon against unit flesh is ×100 into hit points.

 ## Anima

-The numeric gauge for magic, psionics, and other abilities.
-Recuperates as one "catches their breath".
+The numeric gauge for magic, psionics, and other supernatural abilities.
+Anima recuperates dynamically as a character "catches their breath" during or after an encounter.

+### Scaling

+Lex uses the metric system to scale supernatural anima, using **M** (Magi points) as the base universal unit.
+While Anima does not utilize physical Damage Thresholds, metric prefixes are applied to the character's pool to make exceptionally large numbers clean, efficient, and easy to read on a character sheet.

+*   A base mortal character might have an Anima pool of `50 M`.
+*   A powerful demigod might possess an Anima pool of `120 hM` (Hecto-Magi), which represents `12,000 M`.

+### Trivial Costs and At-Will Powers

+When calculating resource consumption, Lex applies a consistent floor truncation rule based on the character's active Anima scale:

 ## Dice